peterbourgon/ff/README.md

 ### Help output

-Unlike package flag, ff doesn't emit help text to os.Stderr as an invisible side effect of a failed parse.
-Callers are expected to check the error returned by parse, and to emit help text to the user as appropriate.
-You can use package ffhelp to produce help text in a standard format, or to create your own help text format.
+Unlike flag.FlagSet, ff.FlagSet doesn't emit help text to os.Stderr as an invisible side effect of a failed parse.
+When using an ff.FlagSet, callers are expected to check the error returned by parse, and to emit help text to the user as appropriate.
+Package ffhelp provides functions that produce help text in a standard format, and tools for creating your own help text format.

 ```go
 parentfs := ff.NewFlagSet("parentcommand")